Hailin-Jing/Bib2Book/README.md

-# Bib2Book - A program to put your bibliographies together.
+# Bib2Book - A program to put your bibliographies together

 ## Requirements